 Sir Charles Vaughan (1774-1849) was a career diplomat who served as British Ambassador to the United States during the period 1825-1835.
 This collection contains Vaughan's personal and professional papers from before, during, and after his time in Washington.

-The documents shed light on several important subjects and events, from transatlantic trade and the question of the North East boundary to slavery and the experience of Native Americans under the Jackson administration.
+The papers shed light on a number of important subjects and events, from transatlantic trade and the question of the North East boundary to slavery and the experience of Native Americans under the Jackson administration.

 In addition, the collection includes the papers of one of Vaughan's predecessors, Sir Robert Liston (1742-1836), which provide a unique insight into Anglo-American relations in the late 18th century.

 Featuring the American Papers of Sir Charles Richard Vaughan from All Souls College, University of Oxford